How to Buy and Store Olive Oil

 How is olive oil made?

 To make olive oil, olives are crushed in a machine; the resulting paste is then put through a centrifugal process which separates the oil from water and solids.
-According to Bucchino, all modernized processes for olive oil production extract the oil at 27C.
-(The term “cold extracted,” he says, is nothing more than marketing lingo.)
+According to Bucchino, all modernized processes for olive oil production extract the oil at temperatures below 27C.
+(The term “first cold pressed,” he says, is nothing more than marketing lingo.)

 Olive oils can either be made from one type of olive—known as monocultivar oils—or a blend of different cultivars from the same region to achieve a specific flavour profile.